NTUDSA2016/dsa2016_017/HW2/readme.md

 ##my data struct

-A big array ( vrowdata ) for store the original data Two sorted array , one sorted by user , one sorted by items A copy array from item-sort
+A big array ( vrowdata ) for store the original data Two sorted array , one sorted by user and item , one sorted by items A copy array from item-sort

-Two map for store the query
+A map for calculate the time of users recommad by system A array for sort recommand time

+A map for store weather the item-sort array is sorted by user A map for store the vector of how many people accept the item

-It will cause about 5n + 2nlogn (stable sort)
+It will cause about n + nlogn (stable sort)

 Beacuse the original data is sorted by time , so my two array will sorted by time too.

 On the workstation (2:00 linux9)

+about
-* 43.231873 for read the file
+* 17 sec for read the file
-* 110.082512 for a array sorted by user
+* 102 sec for a array sorted by user and item
-* 202.039383 for a array sorted by item
+* 195 sec for a array sorted by item
+* 203 sec for calculate ratio

 ## 5 operation

 1. accept

-Use user-sorted array
+Use user-item-sorted array
-Binary search by user and time , and linear search for item . (log n + Q) The max of Q will cause 120  times to find
+Binary search by user ,item and time ( logn)

 2. items

-Use user-sorted array
+Use user-item-sorted array
 Binary search by user, and get every  items .
-(2log n) Use set to store items and an array to store both items Every time I find the same items than I will  delete the item in set for not repeatily getting same items ( 2QlogQ )
-( Beacuse set can delete depulicated item and easy to find the item) and sort the array
-( QlogQ )
+(2log n) beacaseu the item is sorted , we can get every item just by comparsion (2Q)

 The max of Q is 14458

 3. users